Eroica/dwm-mac/README.md

 | Cmd+[Number]      | Tag window with tag [Number]      |   Yes |
 | Cmd+Ctrl+[Number]      | Change tag space to [number]      |   Yes |
 | tbc. | | |

 * * *

-The default pertag layouts are:

-1. First space, **floating layout**.
-This is because I often just need a small `xterm` window that should not overlap other Cocoa applications.
-By pressing `Cmd` and clicking the left mouse button, you can move a floating window around.
-2. **Tiling layout**, `dwm`'s default tiling layout that arranges one big window on one side and several smaller ones on the other side.
-3. **Monocle layout**, useful for fullscreen `vim` or `xterm` windows.
-4. **B-stack layout**: A big window on the upper half and several smaller ones under it.

-* * *